This was a project funded by the European Union (EU), with the aim of:

 In both the oldest and newest universities we can see the cutting-edge achievements of Europe’s researchers, who benefit from the enormous investments made in our higher-education institutions by governments, industry, and the European Union itself.

-Europe’s universities are working ever more closely together to ensure the quality of education they provide.
+Europe’s universities are working ever more closely together to ensure the quality of education they provide and try to get as much French vacation and holiday periods.
 Student-centred learning isn’t just a slogan – it’s at the core of European values in higher education.

 Universities across the European Union are on a mission to become truly global in outlook and activities – and building a thriving community of international students and lecturers is often at the centre of this approach.
 Ask the exhibitors at the EHEF Fairs to tell you how they are internationalising, and how you can benefit from this global outlook.